dianacpg/deliss_beer/README.md

 ### Future improvements

-- More secure Login and Register Authentication with: minimum 8 characters, accepts ASCII and UNICODE characters.
+- More secure Register, Authentication with: minimum 8 characters, accepts ASCII and UNICODE characters.
 Or use a library;
-- Add user notifications on Register and login Autentication;
+- Add more user notifications on Register and login Autentication;
-- Grocery list for weekly meal plans

 ![Alt Text](https://media.giphy.com/media/3o85xjSETVG3OpPyx2/giphy.gif)